 Explore the impressive formation of Kata Tjuta, also known as the Olgas, comprising 36 majestic domes.
 Walk through Walpa Gorge and discover how eons of weathering and continental upheaval have created today’s landscape.
 Later, visit the Cultural Centre where informative and interactive displays provide insight into the spiritual and cultural meanings of Uluru and Kata Tjuta.

-The mesmerising and award-winning exhibition, Field of Light Uluru, by critically acclaimed artist Bruce Munro has now been extended until the end of 2020.
+The mesmerising and award-winning exhibition, Field of Light Uluru, by critically acclaimed artist Bruce Munro has been extended.
 Under a star-studded outback sky, 50,000 slender stems crowned with frosted-glass spheres will continue to light up the spiritual heart of Australia and guests have the opportunity to walk the field of light as part of their stay.

 Guests may follow the program including the tours above, or design their own bespoke experiences with the help of expert guides.
 Subject to availability, Longitude 131° can offer private touring for all guests (pre-bookings are recommended).